PolarTerrestrialEnvironmentalSystems/Bering_Sea_Plankton_Sequencing/Shotgun/README.md

 ## Taxonomic classification with Kraken2
 ### data preparation
 Two different sets of samples were sent for shotgun sequencing, resulting in two separate raw data files and two files after the taxonomic assignment with Kraken2.
-The raw data and the Kraken2 script are stored [here](https://github.com/StellaZBuchwald/Bering_Sea_Plankton_Sequencing/tree/main/Shotgun/Kraken2).
+The Kraken2 script is stored [here](https://github.com/StellaZBuchwald/Bering_Sea_Plankton_Sequencing/tree/main/Shotgun/Kraken2).
 Before taxonomic classification with [Kraken2](https://github.com/DerrickWood/kraken2/blob/master/docs/MANUAL.markdown) [Wood et al. 2019](https://www.biorxiv.org/content/10.1101/762302v1), the raw sequencing data were quality checked using the software FastQC (version 0.11.9), and read duplicates were removed with the program BBmap (version 38.87).
 For adapter trimming and merging of overlapping reads Fastp (version 0.20.1) was used and the quality of the processed reads was checked again.
 These processes are carried out if the script `1_step_shop_Bering_with_clumpify.sl` is run with the following adjustments: